Reverse image search: Google Images

 Google's Search by Image is a feature that uses reverse image search and allows users to search for related images by uploading an image or copying the image URL.
 Google accomplishes this by analyzing the submitted picture and constructing a mathematical model of it.
 It is then compared with other images in Google's databases before returning matching and similar results.
 When available, Google also uses metadata about the image such as description.
 In 2022 the feature was replaced by Google Lens as the default visual search method on Google, and the old Search by Image function remains available within Google Lens.

 TinEye

 TinEye is a search engine specialized for reverse image search.
 Upon submitting an image, TinEye creates a "unique and compact digital signature or fingerprint" of said image and matches it with other indexed images.
 This procedure is able to match even very edited versions of the submitted image, but will not usually return similar images in the results.

+Lenso.ai

+Lenso.ai is a web-based reverse image search engine that uses artificial intelligence to identify image sources and detect visually similar images, and perform facial recognition searches.